 Bring it up after a diagnosis:

 “I have faith that everything will be alright, but in the off chance that something happens to me, here’s what I want you to know…”

 “I love you and I want you to live your best life until the very end.
 What should I know and what can I do to ensure that?”

 If you would like more ideas about breaking the ice, check a few other resources.
-Page eight of our Conversation Starter Kit lists several practical ice breakers.
+Page eight of our Conversation Starter Guide lists several practical ice breakers.
 We created a script for financial planners where you can glean more ways to jump start a conversation.
 You can also check out the sixth tool in this toolkit for advance care planning from the American Bar Association.

 We often joke about changing our name to The ConversationS Project (with an emphasis on the “S”) because we know that this topic requires more than just one conversation.
 Maybe for you one conversation is all it takes.
 Or, maybe it will take two or four chats with that special someone to fully flesh out your thoughts.
 Whatever it takes, it’s simply important that you take that first step to ensure what matters most to you is expressed by breaking the ice.